 Our definition of an outstanding teacher is simple: one whose students make outstanding progress towards achieving their potential both academically and as potential contributors to their families and communities.
 Our very best teachers;

-- Personalise for the particular young people in front of them, using all available to data to assess which students need which kind of help
+- Personalise for the particular young people in front of them, using all available data to assess which students need which kind of help

 - Use a range of strategies to develop students’ skills and understanding